 At EatingWell, we recommend that on a low-carb diet you get about 40 percent of your calories from carbs, or at least 120 grams of carbs total per day.
 That amount helps you maintain a balanced diet and get all your nutrients in.
-It's also more doable and less restrictive than following super-low-carb diets.
+It's also more doable and less restrictive than following super-low-carb diets, like the ketogenic diet.

 Pictured Recipe: Quinoa Lasagna

 Quinoa's one of the grains with the biggest fanfare, thanks to its protein content (8 grams per cup) and fiber (5 grams per cup).
-But remember, just because it's a higher-protein grain doesn't mean it's low in carbs.
-One cup of cooked quinoa has 39 grams of carbohydrate, so make sure to plan that into your day or serve up a half-cup on your plate.
+But remember, just because it's a higher-protein grain doesn't mean it's super low in carbs.
+1/2 cup of cooked quinoa has 20 grams of carbohydrate, so make sure to plan that into your day and stick to a 1/2 cup serving (get all of our best quinoa cooking tips and nutrition facts here).

 Pictured Recipe: Chocolate Banana Oatmeal